 One hour was all we were given to explore Crystal Cove island, on free and easy style.
 Luckily, there was a useful map prominently placed.

-The great thing about a commercialized and touristy island was availability of great spots for photo-taking against the backdrop of the treacherous sea and rocky formations.
-We couldn’t help behaving like a typical tourist and snapping photos non-stop only to find out later that they didn’t turn out quite photogenic (sea not blue enough?).
+The great thing about a commercialized and touristy island was availability of great spots for photo-taking against the backdrop of sea and rocky formations.
+We couldn’t help behaving like a typical tourist and snapping photos non-stop, only to find out later that they didn’t turn out quite photogenic (sea not blue enough?).

 There were nicely-paved walkways to help us navigate around the small island.
 And the abundance of rustic huts protected us from the scotching sun whenever we needed shade.

 The hike between island destinations was short and easy.
-As a hiking enthusiast, I was a little disappointed as I was hoping that the trail would be longer and more challenging.
-No kick at all!
+As a fervent hiker, I was a little disappointed as I was hoping that the trail would be longer and more challenging.

 A very important activity on the island was to visit her two Coves.

 Cove 2 was slightly more challenging as we needed to bend down almost to our knees to get through the opening of the cove.
-What followed next was a short stretch in the dark tunnel where we had to walk in squatting position because of how low the ceiling was.
-If you can squat, this shouldn’t be tough at all.
+What followed next was a short stretch in a dark tunnel where we had to walk in squatting position because of how low the ceiling was.
+If you can squat, this shouldn’t be tough.

-Too bad, we couldn’t swim or snorkel in the cove as we’ve had only one hour, remember?
+Too bad, we couldn’t swim or snorkel in the cove as we were given only one hour on the island.
 Even if we’d wanted to, where do we get the snorkeling gear?
 Our tour operator just left us there on the island without telling us what was available or helping us make arrangement.

 Back to the question of the cons of a touristy island – well, there was nothing memorable about Crystal Cove island.
 I’ve had to rely very much on my diary and photos to recall my experience here.